 The Story Starts Here

 Versions of the story of Pandora are among the oldest Greek myths of the Titans, the parents of the gods, and the gods themselves.
 Prometheus and his brother, Epimetheus were Titans.
 Their job was to populate the earth with men and animals and, in some stories, they are credited with creating man from clay.

 But they quickly came into conflict with Zeus, the most powerful of the gods.
-In some versions, Zeus was angered because Prometheus showed men how trick the gods into accepting inferior burnt offerings - "If you wrap those beef bones in nice shiny fat, they'll burn well enough and you can keep the best cuts of meat for yourself".
+In some versions, Zeus was angered because Prometheus showed men how to trick the gods into accepting inferior burnt offerings—"If you wrap those beef bones in nice shiny fat, they'll burn well enough and you can keep the best cuts of meat for yourself".

 The Birth of Pandora